MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 ```

 This is because the compliance rule uses a 1000 *commands* project as its baseline and our current project is smaller than that.
 This shows that relative metrics (in percentage) are generally more meaningful.
-So let's move on, we have work to do.

-Now that we know which aspects and sections of code affect the project's quality and maintainability, we can do 2 things with this information :
+Now that we know which aspects and sections of code affect the project's quality and maintainability, we can use this information as a guide when improving its code.
-  - Use it to guide our code refactoring efforts
-  - Ignore it or customize it to our project's metrics goals/requirements

 ## Using PSCodeHealth To Improve Code Quality and Track Our Progress

 The HTML report made it very clear that the functions in this project are too long.
 It also made the function `Find-GitHubIssue` stick out like a sore thumb, so this is where we'll start our refactoring endeavor.

+### A refactoring example

 At the beginning of the function, we see this :